MadPatrick/somfy/README.md

 Your Somfy box needs the traceable in your network.
 Therefor you need to link your Somfy Box PIN to the Somfy Box IP address.
-Add your Somfy Box PIN number to the IP in your local network in etc/hosts
+Add your Somfy Box PIN number to the IP in your local network in etc/hosts or in your DNS Server
 ```
 192.168.1.1 1234-1234-1234.local
 ```